 As spring approached again, I knew there were holes in my journal.
 I was missing clear photos of many species or in some cases I was missing the species altogether.
 I decided to do what I could to fill in the holes by retracing some of my steps from last year.
 But when March rolled around, spring was late.
 Almost nothing was in bloom until April, and once the progression of wildflowers finally did begin, there were fits and starts as the cold weather advanced and retreated.
 I gained a new appreciation for the spread of bloom dates that I always see in field guides (e.g. March-June): apparently those spreads reflect not only variation due to latitude and elevation, but also variations in weather from year to year.

 I am still finding new species and adding them to the blog when I can, and believe it or not, I am now approaching my seventh spring on this project.
 My original plan to have a photo journal entitled something like “A Year in Wildflowers” will, in all likelihood, take more time to pull off!

 To navigate this site, you can go directly to the ALL FLOWERS section in the top menu.
 You’ll see a complete listing of species there (by season).
 To some extent, you can also search by color, or by common or scientific name if you know it.
-Just plug your key word into the “Search” widgets at the bottom of any page.
+Just click on the SEARCH tab in the main menu, or plug your key word into the “Search” widgets you’ll find at the bottom of any page.

 Last but not least– a selection of local fungi have made their way onto this site (fungi are like that!).
 That’s because I ran into a few members of the New River Valley Mushroom Club while I was out in the woods –and it didn’t take long for their enthusiasm to rub off on me too!

 Welcome to Virginia Wildflowers– I hope you enjoy your visit!